FREVA-CLINT/freva-deployment/docs/Transition.md

 is to convert the plugin content to python3.
 If this is not possible an anaconda python2 environment should be created.

-If in the original plugin the plugin code directly executed in the `runTool` method this code has to be split from the `runTool` method.
+If in the original plugin the plugin code is directly executed in the `runTool` method this code has to be split from the `runTool` method.
 The transition strategy is gathering the essential information in a `json` file that is passed to the actual core part of the plugin.
 The code below shows a simple